-- Description: Usually means that multipathing is misconfigured. - Action: See "V-5-1-5929" on page 122 for possible causes and solutions.
+See "V-5-1-5929" on page 151.

-VxVM vxconfigd ERROR V-5-1-1049 System boot disk does not have a valid rootvol plex Please boot from one of the following disks: DISK MEDIA DEVICE BOOT COMMAND diskname device boot vx-diskname...
+VxVM vxconfigd ERROR V-5-1-1049 System boot disk does not have a valid rootvol plex Please boot from one of the following disks:

+DISK MEDIA DEVICE BOOT COMMAND diskname device boot vx-diskname...

-- Description: The system is configured to use a volume for the root file system, but was not booted on a disk containing a valid mirror of the root volume.
+The system is configured to use a volume for the root file system, but was not booted on a disk containing a valid mirror of the root volume.
 Disks containing valid root mirrors are listed as part of the error message.
-A disk is usable as a boot disk if there is a root mirror on that disk which is not stale or offline. - Action: Try to boot from one of the named disks using the associated boot command that is listed in the message.
+A disk is usable as a boot disk if there is a root mirror on that disk which is not stale or offline.

+Try to boot from one of the named disks using the associated boot command that is listed in the message.

-VxVM vxconfigd ERROR V-5-1-1063 There is no volume configured for the root device
+VxVM vxconfigd ERROR V-5-1-1063 There is no volume configured for the root device $% \left(\frac{1}{2} \right) = 0$

-Description: The system is configured to boot from a root file system defined on a volume, but there is no root volume listed in the configuration of the boot disk group.
+The system is configured to boot from a root file system defined on a volume, but there is no root volume listed in the configuration of the boot disk group.

-There are two possible causes of this error:
+The following are possible causes of this error:

-Case 1: The /etc/system file was erroneously updated to indicate that the root device is /pseudo/vxio@0:0.
-This can happen only as a result of direct manipulation by the administrator.

-- Case 2: The system somehow has a duplicate boot disk group, one of which contains a root file system volume and one of which does not, and vxconfigd somehow chose the wrong one.
+- Case 1: The /etc/system file was erroneously updated to indicate that the root device is /pseudo/vxio@0:0.
+This can happen only as a result of direct manipulation by the administrator. - Case 2: The system somehow has a duplicate boot disk group, one of which contains a root file system volume and one of which does not, and vxconfigd somehow chose the wrong one.
 Since vxconfigd chooses the more recently accessed version of the boot disk group, this error can happen if the system clock was updated incorrectly at some point (reversing the apparent access order of the two disk groups).
-This can also happen if some disk group was deported and assigned the same name as the boot disk group with locks given to this host. - Action: In case 1, boot the system on a CD-ROM or networking-mounted root file system, directly mount the disk partition of the root file system, and remove the following lines from /etc/system:
+This can also happen if some disk group was deported and assigned the same name as the boot disk group with locks given to this host.